 Sound Transit will provide all as-built drawings and maintenance manuals and will be responsible for updating this information.
 Configuration management responsibility is defined in Section 9.0.

-8.2.5 Appearance of Vehicles, Right-of-Way, and Facilities
+8.2.5 Appearance of Vehicles, right-of-way and Facilities

-The County is responsible for the regular and detailed cleaning of all Sound Transit vehicles, Right-of-Way, and all Link facilities.
-Vehicles, Right-of-Way, and facilities will be cleaned in accordance with Exhibit D.
+The County is responsible for the regular and detailed cleaning of all Sound Transit vehicles, right-of-way and all Link facilities.
+Vehicles, right-of-way and facilities will be cleaned in accordance with Exhibit D.

 8.2.6 Use of Vehicles and Equipment